JuliaPOMDP/POMDPs.jl/README.md

 ## Policy Functions
-- `get_action(policy::Policy, belief::Any)` returns an action for the current belief given the policy
+- `get_action(policy::Policy, belief::Belief)` returns an action for the current belief given the policy
 - `get_action(policy::Policy, state::Any)` returns an action for the current state given the policy
-- `get_value(policy::Policy, belief::Any)` returns the expected value for the current belief given the policy
+- `get_value(policy::Policy, belief::Belief)` returns the expected value for the current belief given the policy
 - `get_value(policy::Policy, state::Any)` returns the expected value for the current state given the policy